Admission Eligibility Requirements

 Please note that the MSA program has a higher minimum TOEFL score than the Graduate College.

 There are certain prerequisite courses that applicants may need to complete prior to or during the program.
 These courses can be completed as part of the In-Person MSA program, but must be completed prior to starting the Online MSA program.
 Prerequisites may be satisfied by taking comparable courses at an acceptable accredited US institution.

 Introduction to Financial Accounting (3 Units)

 Cost Accounting (3 Units)

 |ACCT 420/520||Principles of Federal Taxation (3 Units)|

-Applicants are reviewed by the department based upon their whole application.
+Applicants are reviewed by the school based upon their whole application.
 After a review of an applicant's profile a recommendation decision is submitted to the Graduate College.
 The Graduate College then reviews applications and submits a final admission decision to the applicant.
 Please note your admission is not official until you receive notification from the Graduate College.